nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>

-Here is an example of entering <code>view 1</code> to view a fosterer name Benson Meie who is currently at index 1:
+Here is an example of entering <code>edit 1</code> to edit a fosterer name Benson Meie who is currently at index 1:

 ![Example profile 1](images/screenshots/EditExample.png)